gfmolon/gfmolon/README.md

 Hi,

-Focus on C and Python.
+Focus on Python and Java.
 Pursuing a degree in Software Development at the University of Caxias do Sul (UCS), Brazil